rewgs/open-stage-control-ts/resources/docs/docs/widgets/canvas.md

 This script has access to the same variables and functions as the `script` property (except the event-specific ones), plus the following:

+- `value`: widget value
 - `width`: widget width in pixels
 - `height`: widget height in pixels
 - `ctx`: [canvas rendering context](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) of the widget
 - `cssVars`: object containing the computed value of some of the widget's style properties such as `colorWidget`, `alphaFill`, `padding`, etc

-## Example
+## Example: XY pad

 Let's create a simple xy pad, with a value made of two numbers between 0 and 1.
+We set `valueLength` to `2` to make sure the widget only accents incoming messages with two values (x and y).

 First, we use the `touch` property to store the touch coordinates in the `locals` object.
 We also call `set()` to store these in the widget's value?